ststimac/stephaniestimac-blog/posts/2025/01/2024-year-in-review.md

 The burns from 2023 are starting to fade but I am left with some lingering scars that are taking longer to fade.
 I am acutely aware of these things and am able to connect the dots and ponder things.

 ## Shifting Routine
 I pretty much said goodbye to Twitter (or X whatever the hell it is now) in the autumn.
 After a year and a half long harassment campaign on the platform, and then Elon Musk taking over, I just couldn't continue.
 The content being pushed into my timeline drove me away.
 I started to engage less and less, and I saw less and less of the people I wanted to see in my timeline.
 It was bringing me anxiety and my mental health was noticeably worse whenever I'd scroll.
-I'd find myself scrolling without seeing anything that would actually want to me to remain on the site.
+I'd find myself scrolling without seeing anything that would actually want me to remain on the site.
 So I downloaded my data and locked down my account.

 After doing that I relaunched https://designfordevelopersbook.com with a completely new re-design.
 Built another site I haven't pushed live yet and read 15 books.